fedimint/fedimint-web-sdk/docs/core/dev/contributing.md

 ## 6. Writing documentation

-Documentation is crucial to helping developers of all experience levels use Fedimint Web SDK.
+Documentation is crucial to helping developers of all experience levels use Fedimint Sdk.
 We use [VitePress](https://vitepress.dev) for the documentation site (located at `./docs`).
 To start the site in dev mode, run:

 ```bash
 pnpm docs:dev